Believing God

 Let's map Eve's temptation with John's summation of all that is in the world:

-1. the tree was good for food - the desire of the body
+1. the tree was good for food - the desire (lust) of the body

-2. it was a delight to the eyes - the desire of the eyes
+2. it was a delight to the eyes - the desire (lust) of the eyes

 3. it was desirous to make one wise - the boastful pride of life

-Lest you conclude that I have only further reinforced the popular Christian teaching that God isn't responsible for the bad things, as that is the Devil's domain...
+Lest you conclude that I have only further reinforced this popular Christian teaching that God isn't responsible for everything, as all the bad stuff, such as temptation, is solely the Devil's domain...

 ...let's dispel that notion once and for all, shall we?
 This teaching concludes with a story that can be found in the following three passages: